Suyogsawant11-zz/pet-projects/README.md

 This App is developed by using React along with Typescript and Websockets.
 Its displays live stock exchange data with detail information along with price update in sparlines.

+To run the project following things is required in local: node, npm, yarn

+Run 'yarn' and after all dependencies get resolved run 'yarn start' (it will start development server with Hot reloading)

 Key points:
 1. Have completely seperate out websocket methods into different independent util so that it can get re-used in other projects too.
 2. Error handling incase of Websocket raises error - is handled by React-ErrorBoundary